Seasonality Trading Strategy – Follow the Smart Money

 EUR/USD Intraday Seasonal Patterns

 Before looking on how the intraday seasonal patterns portrait the market it's important to be aware that we can divide our trading day into four major trading sessions: the Sydney session, the Tokyo session, the London session, and the New York session.
-During each of these sessions, liquidity is not distributed uniformly and this is one of the causes why these seasonality cycles appear on an intraday basis.
+During each of these sessions, liquidity is not distributed uniformly.
+This is one reason why these seasonality cycles appear on an intraday basis.
+Also read the guide to chart patterns here.

 Next, we’re going to look at two types of intraday seasonality cycles that will help us improve our FX game: